Accounting Industry in Australia – Overview

 Deloitte Australia is under the leadership of CEO Cindy Hook.
 The firm is committed to growth, client services, and its people, which include 700 partners and more than 7,000 employees located across the country, Papua New Guinea, and Timor-Leste.
 In FY 2017, Deloitte Australia reported record revenues of A$1.76 billion, up 15% from the previous year.
 To stay competitive and maintain its momentum, the firm continues to invest in innovation, technology, and skilled staff, while expanding through acquisitions, alliances, and growth.
 Deloitte’s purpose is to make an impact that matters and creates a lasting difference.

 The majority of accounting firm rankings are based on revenue figures and general size of the companies, including the number of senior management and staff and office locations.
 However, the rankings don’t tell the full story.
-Although the Big Four generally tend to serve the largest clients comprise of the biggest corporations, non-Big Four firms also take on highly important projects that involve important corporations, SMEs, and even smaller organizations.
+Although the Big Four generally tend to serve the largest clients, comprised of the biggest corporations, non-Big Four firms also take on highly important projects that involve important corporations, SMEs, and even smaller organizations.

 Financial audits, tax services, and advisory services do not solely revolve around the Big Four.
 In fact, other factors should be considered when seeking professional advice, such as which professional services firm is most suitable for the company, costs, what the company wants to accomplish, and the potential for long-term relationships.
 It is often the case that services provided by smaller firms are more personalized and tailored to a company’s specific needs.
 In conclusion, rankings are not necessarily a definitive measure of quality and may not provide a complete picture.